 Notes

 - Whip the egg whites until stiff peaks form.
-A fun way to test if they’re ready is to gently turn the bowl upside down—if the egg whites stay put, you’re good to go.
+One fun way to test if they’re ready is to turn the bowl upside down, if the egg whites stay put, you’re good to go.
 If they slide even a little, keep whipping.
-Just be careful with the flip—if they’re not fully whipped, you might end up with egg whites on the floor!
+Just be careful with the flip, if they’re not fully whipped, you might end up with egg whites on the floor!

 -